-We’re pleased to announce Sarah Acton as our next Quay Words writer-in-residence for our summer ‘Vessels’ season.
+Sarah Acton was the Quay Words writer-in-residence for the Summer 2024 ‘Vessels’ season.

-Sarah is approaching our Vessels theme by through the lens of body – Bodies of Water/ Vessel of Message.
+Sarah approached our Vessels theme through the lens of body – Bodies of Water/ Vessel of Message.
 Virginia Woolf said that when walking, ‘my story would begin telling itself,’ walking the streets of London to generate dynamic language, characters and plots.
 Perhaps she walked to actively think and make sense of life, or perhaps find inspiration and peace in the physicality and freedom being outdoors in the shared urban world.
-Sarah’s jumping off point is inspired by this quote and a nod to older bardic tradition, during this residency Sarah is exploring what ideas might compose themselves by walking a repeated route outdoors in a city shaped by its proximity to water and sea roads, speaking to old and new connections to this place.
+Sarah’s jumping off point was inspired by this quote and a nod to older bardic tradition, during this residency Sarah explored what ideas might compose themselves by walking a repeated route outdoors in a city shaped by its proximity to water and sea roads, speaking to old and new connections to this place.

-Exploring the Quay through a combination of quayside walks and encounters on scheduled residency days, alongside writing at the Custom House, Sarah will respond and weave in research, delving into histories of selected vessels in the local heritage archives.
+Exploring the Quay through a combination of quayside walks and encounters on scheduled residency days, alongside writing at the Custom House, Sarah responded to this and weaved in research, delving into histories of selected vessels in the local heritage archives.

 “I am excited to spend time at the quayside thinking vessels and look forward to listening to its voices and memories while making new connections, seeing what may be revealed at the residency writing desk after walking practice outdoors.
 This is a new project with space to dig into new writing and also research historical material alongside exploration into how the physicality of walking may flesh out ideas and lines, and how the memory of this place may walk itself into these.”